 - Provide action steps for responding to and preventing human trafficking

 - Summarize key takeaways and provide additional resources, including video modules with real scenarios and the option to receive more in-depth training

-- Individual online training for staff (in English)
+- Individual online training for staff (in English and Spanish)